Assistant Referee Signals- The Complete Guide

 Substitutions

-When soccer teams decide it is time to make some changes to their team during a match, they will make what is called a substitution.
-When this happens the assistant first has to be told of this by the person who is acting as the fourth official.
+When soccer teams decide it is time to make some changes to their team during a match, they will make a substitution.
+When this happens, the person acting as the fourth official must first tell the assistant of this.

 The assistant referee has to then make a signal to the main referee when there is a stoppage in play.

-The assistant referee will not have to go to the middle of the pitch (halfway line) and this is because the fourth official is the one charged with doing the entire substitution action.
+The assistant referee will not have to go to the middle of the pitch (halfway line) because the fourth official is charged with doing the entire substitution action.

-However if for some reason there is no fourth official present for the match, the assistant referee has to help with all of the substitution actions.
+However, if there is no fourth official present for the match, the assistant referee has to help with all of the substitution actions.

 Fouls